For applying to a university in the UK, you will first need to choose a degree course, as well as which universities you wish to apply to.

 Taking these decisions can be challenging, but they are important.
 It is important to keep in mind that you will be studying this subject at this university for the next few years.

-For more information, check out our guides on choosing a degree and choosing a university.
+For more information, check out our guides on choosing a degree course and choosing a university.

 To help you make informed decisions, you may also want to take a look at the application deadlines and university rankings to make sure you don’t miss out.